Generic RN Admissions

 - BIO 2511/2513 (Anatomy & Physiology I),

 - MAT 1313 (College Algebra) or higher math course.

 - Complete the TEAS (Test of Essential Academic Skills) assessment test.
 The cost, date, time, and place of testing can be located at www.atitesting.com.
 A score of 60 or higher is recommended.
 Study materials are located for purchase at the ATI website.

 All students are responsible for ensuring that all information pertaining to the admission process is completed by the designated application deadline.

-For those students planning to apply for admission to the LPN to RN Transition and Generic RN Associate Degree Nursing Program, you must take the TEAS as part of the preadmission requirements.
-Please refer to the Associate Degree Nursing webpage at www.smcc.edu for information and dates or you can come by the HLL Health Occupations Center for information about the TEAS.
+For those students planning to apply for admission to the LPN to RN Transition and Generic RN Associate Degree Nursing Program, you must take the TEAS as part of the admission process.
 Time and dates are limited; therefore, early registration is recommended.